kmhuff/crypto-hack/crypto-hack.md

 When a PC fails a task, it is often obvious what the consequence should be.
 If a PC fails a task to jump across a gap, for instance, they will fall into the gap.
 However, not all tasks are so clear-cut.

 Most tasks have a hidden failure condition: they waste time.
-If a PC fails to pick a lock, for instance, they waste the Short Turn they spent making the attempt (see [Time Tracking]).
+If a PC fails to pick a lock, for instance, they waste the short turn they spent making the attempt (see [Time Tracking]).
 Sometimes, this doesn't have much effect on the PCs.
 Other times, such as when the PCs are standing around in a monster-infested ruin wasting light while they could be attacked at any time, wasting time can be very significant.

 ### Performing Tasks Carefully